 Spend a day on Hunting Island and you'll quickly understand why this secluded Lowcountry sea island is South Carolina's most popular state park.
 More than a million visitors a year are lured to the 5,000-acre park, once a hunting preserve for 19th and early 20th century planters.

-Part of the pristine ACE Basin estuarine reserve, the park features thousands of acres of marsh and maritime forest, five miles of beach, a saltwater lagoon and an ocean inlet.
+Part of the pristine ACE Basin estuarine reserve, the park features thousands of acres of marsh and maritime forest, 5 miles of beach, a saltwater lagoon and an ocean inlet.
 Add to that the only publicly accessible lighthouse in the state.

 In the winter, the park offers a quiet coastal retreat to de-stress and re-energize.
 There's nothing like a long walk along a deserted beach or wooded nature trail to clear the clutter from your psyche.